About the programme

-For a full list of the 2016 awards winners and finalists, visit our results page.
+For a full list of the 2018/19 shortlisted entries, visit our results page.

 As a leader in medical retina, the Ophthalmology Honours reflect the mission of Bayer to support science for better lives and to enhance patient care and experience by facilitating best practice sharing within the ophthalmology community.

 This programme demonstrates Bayer’s commitment to transforming lives by supporting the implementation of multi-disciplinary and innovative working in the NHS, resulting in tangible benefits for patients and advancements in ophthalmology care.

 Entry is open to anyone working in the field of ophthalmology in the UK.
 Submissions and / or nominations are welcome from healthcare professionals, non-clinical staff, charities, patient associations, volunteers, patients, etc.*

 This programme solely recognises work performed by/for the NHS.
 Private bodies are still eligible to apply, however, the project submitted must have been of benefit to the NHS and the patients under its care.

 The expert panel is looking for entries that demonstrate, for example:

 - Clearly identified aims, objectives and evidence of outcomes